geeksteev/bluetooth_scanner/README.md

 # ESP32 Bluetooth Scanner
-This projects scans for bluetooth devices and presents the name and mac address of devices found on the display.
-You can find the parts list [here](https://www.amazon.com/hz/wishlist/ls/3M0IOHR6XIZHA?ref_=wl_share).
+This project scans for bluetooth devices and presents the name and mac address of devices found on the display.
+You can get all of the parts needed for just under $100; I've even created a wishlist [here](https://www.amazon.com/hz/wishlist/ls/3M0IOHR6XIZHA?ref_=wl_share).

 ### Wiring Diagram
 | ILI9341 Display | ESP32 |